 In 2019, the Symphony entered into an agreement with the University of Memphis Foundation ("UMF") for donors to establish an endowment fund for the benefit and use of the Symphony.
 These funds will be administered by UMF; therefore, the Symphony will have neither possession nor control over the assets of the funds.
 Upon notification of the Symphony's beneficial interest in these funds, a contribution with donor restrictions was recorded in the statement of activities.
 The agreement provides for annual distributions to the Symphony of approximately 5% of the aggregate fund balances and unlimited spending of fund earnings and/or fund principal at any time, but only after approval of both the President/CEO of the Symphony and the President of the University of Memphis is given.
 Additional contributions can be made by donors to the funds any time thereafter.
 The beneficial interest in these assets is reported at the fair value of the funds' assets in the statement of financial position.
-Fund distributions and changes in fair value are recognized in the statement of activities.
-UMF fund distributions to the Symphony totaled \$125,000 and \$50,000, for the years ended June 30, 2022 and 2021, respectively.
-At June 30, 2022 and 2021, the balance of the UMF fund was \$2,670,718 and \$2,537,520, respectively.
+Changes in fair value are recognized in the statement of activities.
+UMF fund distributions to the Symphony totaled \$150,000 and \$125,000, for the years ended June 30, 2023 and 2022, respectively.
+At June 30, 2023 and 2022, the balance of the UMF fund was \$2,981,843 and \$2,670,718, respectively.

 In 2019, the Symphony entered into an agreement with Community Foundation of Greater Memphis ("CFGM") for donors to establish an endowment fund for which the Symphony will receive annual distributions of approximately 5% of the aggregate fund balance in perpetuity.
 The agreement allows for donors to make additional contributions to the fund.
-At June 30, 2022 and 2021, the balance of this endowment fund was \$6,982,183 and \$7,961,715, respectively.
+At June 30, 2023 and 2022, the balance of this endowment fund was \$7,985,341 and \$6,982,183, respectively.
 In 2020, another endowment fund was established at CFGM with an initial gift of \$10,000,000, for which the Symphony will receive annual distributions of approximately 5% of the aggregate fund balance in perpetuity.
 Since CFGM maintains variance power over both funds, which allows CFGM to redirect the benefits to another charitable organization if, in the sole judgment of CFGM, the funds' purpose becomes unnecessary, incapable of fulfillment, or inconsistent with the charitable needs of the community, the Symphony has not recorded an asset for its beneficial interest in either of these funds as they are revocable.
-Annual distributions from the funds are reported in the statement of activities and totaled \$850,173 and \$796,477 for the years ended June 30, 2022 and 2021, respectively.
+Annual distributions from the funds are reported in the statement of activities and totaled \$821,283 and \$850,173 for the years ended June 30, 2023 and 2022, respectively.